 Since opening its doors in 2016, specialist stained glass workshop WildBird Studio has been updating the traditional medium with geometric styles and strong, bright colours.
-That all may sound a little daunting to any newcomers, but you're in safe hands with owner Alison Byrne, who will help create your own piece to take home.
-There is also a special ‘Mother’s Day Stained Glass Class’ in which you will learn how to make a light catcher.
+That all may sound a little daunting to newcomers, but you're in safe hands with owner Alison Byrne, who will help you to create your own piece to take home.
+Take mum to the special Mother’s Day Stained Glass Class on the big day.

 A family-run operation based in Carran, the Burren Perfumery takes the County Clare natural landscape as its main source of inspiration, with certified organic products blended and bottled by hand on site.
 Perfumes, creams, soaps and candles all have their own signature fragrance and aromatherapy properties.
 There's also an accompanying audio-visual presentation and photographic display on the Burren.
 Choose one of the beautifully wrapped gift sets to celebrate Mother’s Day.

-The Cushendale Woollen Mills in Co.
-Kilkenny has been in the Cushen family since 1778, but its history can be traced as far back as 1204.
+The Cushendale Woollen Mills in Kilkenny has been in the Cushen family since 1778, but its history can be traced as far back as 1204.
 Cushendale’s signature dyeing process is used to create luxurious blankets, throws and scarves in mohair, lambswool, Irish wool and tweed.
 The mills use only local wool and their textiles are traceable, sustainable and recognisable for their quality and vibrant colours.

 The restaurant at Ghan House, a fully restored 18th-century Georgian guesthouse, is one of Louth's most celebrated dining venues, with a menu showcasing local ingredients and flavours.
 That means lots of fish, mussels, lobster, suckling pig and beef, all served in the grand dining room with its fine views of Carlingford Lough.
 Walk it all off afterwards with a stroll on the nearby beach.

 Get to know one of Ireland's most celebrated gastro centres with a two-hour walking tour organised by Galway Food Tours.
-The ‘Sweet Tooth Food Tour’ includes visits to the finest bakeries and pastry shops, plus chats with producers and manufacturers.
-Alternatively, pick ‘The Arthouse Cinema and Food Tour’, which includes a specially selected film and a local culinary exploration.
+The Sweet Tooth Food Tour includes visits to the finest bakeries and pastry shops, plus chats with producers and manufacturers.
+Alternatively, pick The Arthouse Cinema and Food Tour, which includes a specially selected film and a local culinary exploration.
 Local guides take you to the best of the city's many foodie hotspots where you’ll sample everything from artisan craft beer to traditional cheese and chocolate.

-No, not that kind of club, but the elegant surrounds of Rathmine’s Stella Cocktail Club.
+No, not that kind of club, but the elegant surrounds of Rathmines' Stella Cocktail Club.
 Take your velvet seats in the 1920s ballroom of the original Stella and order your drink of choice from the bespoke cocktail menu, add some nibbles and let yourselves be transported to the gilded age.
 You can also transport yourself downstairs to the cinema and watch the latest release in comfy, art deco grandeur complete with full-menu service at your armchair or sofa.

 Ireland’s Blue Book features country house hotels, manor houses, castles and restaurants with vouchers that can be used in part or full payment for any of the venues listed on its site.
 The Go Anywhere Gift Card covers hundreds of hotels and guest houses across the country.